-As byproduct a behavior of optimal decompositions for general SL-tangles could be singled out: simplified they are brachiating among states, which are visible states of the zero-polytope on the one side and specific entangled states on the Bloch sphere on the opposite side.
+As byproduct, a behavior of optimal decompositions for general SL-tangles could be singled out: simplified they are brachiating through states, which are either visible states (from the polar axis of the Bloch spere) of the zero-polytope on the one side and specific entangled states on the Bloch sphere on the opposite side.
 These states must be found by a convexification protocol.
-The peculiar behavior of optimal decompositions could be harnessed for many important tasks as looking towards an order dependent deviation as perturbation theory.
+The peculiar behavior of optimal decompositions could be harnessed for many important tasks as looking towards an order-dependent deviation as perturbation theory.
 For this task, it would be of utmost importance to develop lower bounds along the lines of Ref.~\cite{eltschka2012quantitative,eltschka2014practical}.

-Finally, the quasi pureness of the eigenstates apparently survives switching on the integrability breaking field.
-This could be used for calculating the threetangle for these models along the lines of Ref.~\cite{osterloh2016upper}.
+Finally, the quasi-pureness of the eigenstates apparently survives switching on the integrability breaking field.
+This could be used to calculate the three-tangle for these models along the lines of Ref.~\cite{osterloh2016upper}.

 {\textit{Acknowledgements} --} We thank TII and in particular L. Amico for supporting this research.